danielsnick3/linked-blog-starter-md/Nagoblin.md

 Dripping Snow: As an action, this creature may gain 20 blood to perform a 2-step assault.
 1. This creature attempts to knock a creature into the air with a dc 16 intelligence saving throw dealing 2d8 bleed damage.
 2. This creature may slam the knocked creature into the ground dealing an additional 1d10 bleed damage or gain an additional 10 blood to perform a normal move.
+The knocked creature guesses knock/cancel if they guess correctly they land on their feet unharmed

 Crescent catastrophe: While in blood rage and as an action, this creature consumes 100 heat and focuses for 1 round.
 Then slashes in a 180 degree arc, creatures caught in the arc take 8d10 slashing damage or half as much on a successful dc 18 dexterity saving throw.